-Persons age 15-17 who are not attending secondary schools may attend with approval of the school superintendent of the city or county of the applicant's residence.
+Persons age 15-17 who are not attending secondary schools may attend with approval of the school superintendent of the city or county of their residence.

 Others with special circumstances may attend with approval of the Virginia Western Community College Admissions Committee.